Carol Mochan: Member of the Scottish Parliament

-Mochan ran again in Carrick, Cumnock and Doon Valley at the 2021 Scottish Parliament election.During the election campaign, Scottish Labour leader Anas Sarwar appointed Mochan as the party's mental health spokesperson.
+Mochan ran again in Carrick, Cumnock and Doon Valley at the 2021 Scottish Parliament election.
+During the election campaign, Scottish Labour leader Anas Sarwar appointed Mochan as the party's mental health spokesperson.

 In the constituency, she finished third with a decreased vote share of 24.2%.

 Mochan was instead elected as one of the party's three regional MSPs for South Scotland.
 Shortly after her election, Mochan was appointed to the Shadow Cabinet as Shadow Minister for Mental Wellbeing, Women's Health and Sport.

 She was one of only two Labour MSPs to vote against the Gender Recognition Reform (Scotland) Bill.

 Mochan was one of 5 Labour MSPs who was absent for a Scottish Parliament vote calling for the UK Government to reverse its decision to means-test the Winter Fuel Payment.

+She stood for the constituency of Carrick, Cumnock and Doon Valley during the 2026 Scottish Parliament election but placed third.
+She was reelected on the regional list for South Scotland.

+In July 2026, she was reported as a potential candidate for the 2026 Scottish Labour leadership election.

 Personal life

 She is married and has two children.
 Mochan identifies as a socialist and a feminist.